DPDK/dpdk/doc/guides/rawdevs/cnxk_bphy.rst

 Self test
 ---------

-On EAL initialization, BPHY CGX/RPM devices will be probed and populated into the raw devices.
+On EAL initialization BPHY and BPHY CGX/RPM devices will be probed and populated into the raw devices.
 The rawdev ID of the device can be obtained using invocation of ``rte_rawdev_get_dev_id("NAME:x")`` from the test application, where:

-- NAME is the desired subsystem: use "BPHY_CGX" for RFOE module,
+- NAME is the desired subsystem: use "BPHY" for regular, and "BPHY_CGX" for RFOE module,
 - x is the device's bus id specified in "bus:device.func" (BDF) format.

 Use this identifier for further rawdev function calls.

-The driver's selftest rawdev API can be used to verify the BPHY CGX/RPM functionality.
+Selftest rawdev API can be used to verify the BPHY and BPHY CGX/RPM functionality.